Sean-Flanagan1/portfolio-capstone-nfl/README.md

 | Dummy (Most Frequent) | .5343 | N/A |
 | Dummy (Stratified) | .5293 | .495 |

-It describes how good a model is at predicting the positive class.
-Precision is referred to as the positive predictive value.

 ## Conclusion

 ## Data Sources
 Kaggle Detailed NFL Play-by-Play Data 2009-2018: https://www.kaggle.com/maxhorowitz/nflplaybyplay2009to2016